ENGN2912B-2016/GPU_A/README.md

   $ ./h.out 101

-  ,where the second argument other than the executable file, should be odd to assure the origin locating at (0,0), is the number of nodes user would like to use in the grid, since both dimension use the same number of nodes, we just need one input value.
+  ,where the second argument, 101 in this case, should be odd to assure the origin locating at (0,0), is the number of nodes user would like to use in the grid, since both dimensions use the same number of nodes, we just need one input value.

-After running, there will be two main outputs, one is the mygraph.png, which plots the final contour and surface plot of unew, another is the out.txt, which contains the numerical results of unew.
+After running, there will be two outputs, one is the mygraph.png, which plots the final contour and surface plot of unew, another is the out.txt, which contains the numerical results of unew.
+The exact iteration will shown on the screen too.

 [(MPI) parallel_jacobi.cpp]